Marconiadsf/gcp-series/README.md

 			```
 You should see the folders DemoApp-01, DemoApp-02, the files: Dockerfile.dev, Dockerfile, and requirements.txt

-Either way, you can now navigate to each demo application folder and follow the specific instructions in their README.mkd files.
+Either way, you can now navigate to each demo application folder and follow the specific instructions in their README.md files.